 AmazonSmile is a simple and automatic way for you to support your favorite charitable organization every time you shop, at no cost to you.
 When you shop at smile.amazon.com, you’ll find the exact same low prices, vast selection and convenient shopping experience as Amazon.com, with the added bonus that Amazon will donate a portion of the purchase price to Hull House Recovery Residences along with over one million nonprofit organizations.

-While we are always in need of items for residents and furnishing, right now we need the following new or gently used items.
+While we are always in need of items for participants and furnishing, right now we need the following new or gently used items.